Document Type : Original Article

 Introduction: Unripe cervix causes prolonged labor stages and adverse effects on the mother and baby, and rose water, as a traditional and low-cost medicine, may be able to help the preparation of the cervix in pregnant women.
 This study was conducted with aim to investigate the effect of edible rose water on cervical preparation and spontaneous onset of labor in primiparous women referred to Zarand maternity hospitals.

 Methods: This triple-blind randomized clinical trial study was conducted in 2022 on 120 primiparous women with a gestational age of 38-40 weeks in Zarand City.
 The samples were allocated to two groups of 60 people, intervention and control.
 The intervention group was given rose water and the control group was given colorless and odorless water.
 Bishop score was measured before the start of the intervention and on the seventh day and when entering labor for delivery.
 Data analysis was done using SPSS software (version 24) and two-sample independent t-test, repeated measure ANOVA, chi-square, and Fisher's exact test.
-P<0.05 was considered significant.
+P

 Keywords